-Wangari Fahari is a Kenyan singer, writer, motivational speaker, activist and founder of The Fahari Brand.
+Wangari Fahari is a Kenyan singer, writer, activist and founder of The Fahari Brand.

-She is best known for her modern African soundscapes centered on East Africa.
-Wangari takes an unusual and innovative approach.
+She is best known for her modern African soundscapes taking an unusual and innovative approach.
 Abandoning straight ahead singing and instrumentation of the Swahili folk and Taarab.
-Instead she features opportunities for continuous improvisation and fusion with musicians from different part of the world.
-Wangari's music is best described as warm vocal tones, dominated by pronounced melodies as poetry effortlessly sashays through languages such as English, Swahili and Kikuyu.
+Instead she features opportunities for continuous improvisation and fusion feautiring musicians from different parts of the world.

 Collaborating with guitarist Paul Thibeault Wangari created Wangari Volume 1 an album influenced by her roots growing up in Central Kenya.
 This album caught the attention of Drummer Gabriel Harris of rhythm village and singer, activist Joan Baez.
-Who worked closely with Wangari to create Wangari Trio and would later lead her to perform on some of the worlds favorite stages.
-She headlined the "142 Throckmorton Theater" rubbing shoulders with great musicians, activists such as David Harris and politicians such as Ruth Messinger of New York.
+Who worked closely with Wangari to create Wangari Trio and would later lead her to perform on some of the worlds best stages.

 Wangari has collaborated with legends such as African drummer Remi Kabaka, Bass player Wadada Khufu and guitarist Paul Thibeault in Los Angeles to produce Fahari.
 Wangari's second album which led to two American tours and one international tour.
 Ricky Lee Jones an American singer and producer whose career spans over five decades was quoted saying Wangari is a "powerhouse" while visiting Soulitude Records in Santa Monica.